-1. On completing a written or verbal contract for advertising in the Barossa Link the customer agrees to pay a deposit equal to 20% of the total order on the day of the order being placed, or as otherwise invoiced.
+1. On completing a written or verbal contract for advertising in the Barossa Link, the customer agrees to pay a deposit equal to 20% of the total order.
+The deposit is due and payable on the date of the purchase order, or as otherwise invoiced.

 2. Standard payment terms of 30 days from date of invoice apply at all times.

 3. The advertising cost includes production of an initial advert proof, and up to two further amendments, based on artwork requirements requested by the customer.
-Any further amendments after the advert has been approved will be charged to the customer at the graphic designer’s normal rates.
-If an advert is subsequently cancelled after artwork has been prepared an artwork production cost of $150 will still apply.
+Any additional changes after the advertising has been approved will be charged to the customer at the graphic designer’s standard rates.
+In the event of cancellation of the advertising after the artwork is done then an artwork production cost of $150 will apply.
 Logos and images are to be supplied in a suitable digital format by the customer at the customer’s expense.

-5. A customer will not be liable for any advertising costs if their advert is not published for any reason.
+5. A customer will not be responsible for any advertising costs if their advertising is not published for any reason.

-6. Neither Barossa Link, its management, or its agents, will be liable for the omission of any advert or listing in the Barossa Link for any reason.
+6. Neither Barossa Link, its management, or its agents, will be liable for the omission of any advertising or listing in the Barossa Link for any reason whatsoever.

 Complaints Management Policy & Procedures